SoLongevity was born out of the commitment, passion and collaboration of highly qualified researchers and clinics

 SoLongevity came into being in 2019 through the collaboration of highly qualified researchers and clinics.
 Its story, actually, starts many years earlier and is much influenced by the great biomedical revolution which began in the 1980s and continues to this day.
 It finds its roots at the discovery of the HIV virus at the Parisian Institut Pasteur.
 In those same laboratories Doctor Alberto Beretta, immunologist and founder of SoLongevity, lived through the very moments of the virus’s discovery and the resulting diagnostic tests and effective drugs.
 Herein we have an example of how basic research can be transferred to the clinic extremely rapidly.

-The story continues to the beginning of the new millennium at the Ospedale San Raffaele in Milan when Alberto Beretta, as a doctor and immunology researcher, began to observe the close connections between the natural aging of the immune system with that caused by AIDS.
+The story continues to the beginning of the new millennium at the Ospedale San Raffaele in Milan, when Alberto Beretta, as a doctor and immunology researcher, began to observe the close connections between the natural aging of the immune system with that caused by AIDS.
 He also began to study the effects of chronic low-grade inflammation, one of the main mechanisms of aging.

-During those same years, two key events occured.
+During those same years, two key events occurred.
 First, the completion of the human genome mapping in 2003 thanks to the Human Genome Project, a Big Science program which involved thousands of scientists around the world.
-From that moment on, everything changed as the unceasing technological developments in DNA sequencing revolutionized biomedicine in unforeseenable ways.
+From that moment on, everything changed as the unceasing technological developments in DNA sequencing revolutionized biomedicine in unforeseeable ways.
 Only 20 years ago, our current ability to understand the complex processes that regulate human beings and their relationship with the Environment could not have been imagined.

 Today, SoLongevity is able to develop and offer protocols and products for Healthy Aging which are scientifically grounded, precisely assessing their impact on human aging.